MechanicalRock/mechanicalrock.github.io/_posts/2020-02-03-secrets-rotation-with-secrets-manager.md

 # Kicking the Tyres

-TODO: push code to repo

-A completed example is available in the respository [here]() as SAM template.
+A completed example is available in the respository [here](https://github.com/matt-tyler/secret-rotation-example) as a SAM template.
 Let's try it out - you will need to install the aws-cli and aws-sam-cli, and clone the repo to follow on.

 Running `sam build && sam deploy --guided` with correct credentials will allow you to deploy the solution.